Tokyo subway sarin attack: Restarting violent activity

 After the destruction of the illegal weapon stockpiles, the cult relied on 'mainstream' methods to attract other members – this included frequent television appearances by Asahara, as well as the setting up of the 'Aum Shinrikyo broadcasting' radio station in Russia in April 1992.
 However, starting in late 1992, Asahara's mental health deteriorated further – he began to complain of hallucinations and paranoia, and he withdrew from public appearances (except on Aum Shinrikyo Broadcasting), claiming society was preventing him from fulfilling his destiny as Christ.
 The concurrent replacement of the previously predominantly female group of top advisers with a more aggressive male group led to the gradual restarting of the violent campaign to seize power.
-At some point in 1992, Asahara published Declaring Myself the Christ, in which he identified with the "Lamb of God".
+At some point in 1992, Asahara published Declaring Myself the Christ, in which he identified himself with the "Lamb of God".